digital0iced0/headquarters/README.md

 ## Additional details

-* Protection is applied to HQ building blocks, Tool Cupboard (TC), and doors only (it does not protect windows or other deployables).
 * A player can belong to only one protected HQ at any given time.
 * A player can join or switch HQ at any time by authorizing with the new HQ's Tool Cupboard.
 If the player is already a member of a HQ this may result in loss of the previous HQ and or it’s building privilege (if it had other members they will inherit it).
 * The founder of a headquarter can elect to disband it.
 However, this will come with a penalty waiting time before being able to start a new HQ.